Persistent homology for low-complexity models: Introduction

+A consequence of our results is that if we assume that the $d$-dimensional data points are $s$-sparse (having at most $s$ non-negligible entries) in a suitable basis or frame (for example, image data in a Fourier or wavelet basis), then we can work in an ambient dimension of order $O(s\log(d/s))$; the dimension reduction is the same as that achievable for sparse signal recovery in compressed sensing.

+The Gaussian width is closely related to another intrinsic dimension parameter, the {\em doubling dimension} of a metric space.
+While previous work has shown that the doubling dimension can replace the ambient dimension in the analysis of various approaches to computing persistent homology, it follows that one can also literally embed the data into an ambient space of dimension proportional to it.
 The dimension reduction affects the very first part of the persistent homology pipeline, where it can reduce the size of the input.
-Such a reduction is useful in constructions that depend on the ambient dimension, while the independence of the number of data points is useful in applications where this number is not known in advance or may change.
+Such a reduction is useful in constructions that depend on the ambient dimension, while the independence of the number of data points is useful in applications where the size of the data set is not known in advance or may change.
 In addition, we will see that the reduction can be computed efficiently under certain circumstances.

 We point out that the notion of ``low complexity'' used here differs from the usual manifold assumption, where the data is assumed to lie close to a lower dimensional set whose topology one is interested in, and where it is the intrinsic dimension of that manifold that determines the complexity of the problem.
 In our setting, we do not make such an assumption, but only consider structural properties of any potential data points.
 These are related to the type of data we consider and can be known or estimated in advance.
-To illustrate this difference, consider image data from the Columbia Object Image Library~\cite{nene1996columbia}, which contains photos of objects rotated around a fixed axis.
+To illustrate the difference between these notions of complexity, consider image data from the Columbia Object Image Library~\cite{nene1996columbia}, which contains photos of objects rotated around a fixed axis.
 The images associated to one single object lie on a one-dimensional structure (a circle).
 If the database would be extended to include more perspectives on each object, then that structure will change to a sphere.
 Independent of this, the individual images are images, and as such are compressible and lie close to a low-dimensional subspace arrangement.
-It is this latter structure that determines the target dimension of the random dimension reduction, regardless of the shape of the manifold around which the images cluster, and independent of the number of images present in the data set.
+It is this latter structure that determines the target dimension of the random dimension reduction, regardless of the shape of the manifold around which the images cluster, and independent of the number of images present.